Friday, July 11, 2025

 What are common misconceptions about metabolism?

-Many think metabolism is just about calories.
-But it’s also affected by genetics, lifestyle, hormones, and meal patterns.
+Many people think metabolism is just about calories.
+But it also involves genetics, lifestyle, hormones, and meal patterns.

 Why are real-life success stories important?